Frequently Asked Questions - U.S. Marine Highway Program (USMHP)

 Private applicants require an endorsement letter from the current Marine Highway Route Sponsor.

-What types of projects are eligible for USMHP Grants?
+What types of projects are eligible for USMHP grants?

 Through the development and promotion of Marine Highway transportation, the program aims to relieve landside congestion and generate other public benefits by increasing the efficiency of the surface transportation system.